nikhgarg/driver_surge_rideaustin/readme.md

 This pipeline contains code to replicate the plots in:

 "Driver Surge Pricing."
 Nikhil Garg and Hamid Nazerzadeh.
-2019.
-URL: https://gargnikhil.com/files/papers/garg_driversurge.pdf.
+Management Science, 2021.
+URL: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3390346.

 If you use the code in this directory, please cite the above work.